 In 2009 on the Contemporary Fine Art BA, I needed to spend the whole first year trying to unite my inner world with oils and a single 1.2m square canvas.
 I then had the opportunity to experiment with ‘live art’, presence and intersubjectivity, which led to being introduced to Bohm Dialogue.
 My final work was simply the documenting of me engaging directly with people in the town centre, in various ways and at the same time I was putting on experimental music gigs, sometimes live painting on stage.

 Dialogue is creativity, of intersubjective communication, using thought and the spoken word as the tools.
-I’d had some training in storytelling, counselling and mediation but dialogue I s different in that it taps directly into the mechanisms of sense-making and conveyance and even beyond that, a form of collective communication.
+I’d had some training in storytelling, counselling and mediation but dialogue is different in that it taps directly into the mechanisms of sense-making and conveyance and even beyond that, a form of cosmic collective communication.
 Bohm’s quantum science and my mystical learning experiences were coming together in 2008.
 During one session of about eight students and lecturers, I had the experience of witnessing what I can only describe as a large ‘bubble of intuitive energy’ hovering over our circle, enveloping us all at the same time, accompanied by a feeling of total congruence and love.
 After this major turning point I was to incorporate Dialogue into creative self-discovery workshops for refugees and home-schooled children, working with the concept of gallery as learning space, funded by the European government.
-No coincidence my Sufi marriage of 18 years broke down at this stage.

 Take a look at my current work for sale.